zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS trainer guide - OSS PaaS and DevOps.md

 - For the first round, assign one table as the Microsoft team and the other table as the customer
 - Have the Microsoft team present their solution to the customer team
   - Have the customer team provide one objection for the Microsoft team to respond to
-  - The presentation and objections should be no longer than 10 minutes
-- Have participants on the customer team give feedback to the Microsoft team
-  - The feedback should be no longer than 5 minutes
+  - The presentation, objections, and feedback should take no longer than 15 minutes
   - If needed, the trainer may also provide feedback

 ## Wrap-up

-- Have the table participants reconvene with the larger session group to hear a SME share the following preferred solution
+-   Have the table participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution

 ## Preferred target audience